SamTheTechi/Kayori/README.md

 7. **Enable Tasker:**
    - Ensure Tasker is enabled so it runs in the background.

-Now, Tasker will periodically send your location data to the Kaori server, allowing it to get to know more about you ;).
+Now, Tasker will periodically send your location data to the kayori server, allowing it to get to know more about you ;).

 ---
 For any further questions or issues, please refer to the documentation of the respective APIs and services integrated within this project or just contact the SamTheTechi

-## Hit a star for supporting me and my Kaori!
+## Hit a star for supporting me and my kayori!